 She has two ways to use counter pressure on two different matching spots.

-The red dots on the pelvis below are the specific points to press.
-Penny Simkin, physicial therapist, shows how to press forward on a woman's sitz bones (ischial tuberosities) while the woman is on her hands and knees.
+The red dots on the pelvis to the left are the specific points to press.
+Above, Penny Simkin, physical therapist, shows how to press forward on a woman’s sitz bones (ischial tuberosities) while the woman is on her hands and knees.
 She gives this pressure with contractions and between, too, if the woman wants it.
-Support members can take turns as its a pretty simple technique.
+Support members can take turns as it’s a pretty simple technique.

 Could it be that this counter pressure also releases tension in the pelvic floor muscles?
 These two, matching green spots on the pubic arch of the plastic pelvis are near the “insertion point” of the anterior pelvic floor.
 By pushing here, the “pull” on the pelvic floor during descent of the fetus may be lessened, soothing the pain of childbirth.

 A nurse, midwife, doctor or mate of the mother might press on the pubic arch in just this way while the mother is pushing her baby out.
-See the green spots on a pelvic model, shown here by world-renown birth educator Penny Simkin in the photo.
-Read down for a testimony to Nurse Lisa Cook's technique.
+See the green spots on a pelvic model, shown here by Penny Simkin in the photo.

 Symptoms of tight pelvic floor muscles are more pain than expected with contractions, slow descent in spite of a good fetal position, an OP baby that won’t rotate with maternal position changes, and pain in the pelvic girdle.